Dio Brando: JoJolion

-Dio makes a brief cameo appearance with the Stone Mask during the events of "The Wonder of You arc.
+Dio makes a brief cameo appearance with the Stone Mask during the events of "The Wonder of You" arc.

 Abilities

-Above all else, Dio Brando is known for his cunning and careful consideration.
-It is when Jonathan Joestar defies his expectations, defeating him in battle and thwarting his deliberate machinations, that Dio dons the Stone Mask that grants him the power of a vampire.
-He attains superhuman speed, regeneration fueled by sucking blood through his fingers, and strength insofar as he can lift a road roller with ease - a frequent source of references in popular culture.
+Primarily, Dio Brando is characterized by his cunning and careful consideration.
+It is when Jonathan Joestar defeats him in battle and thwarts his deliberate machinations, that Dio dons the Stone Mask that grants him the power of a vampire.
+He attains superhuman speed, laser eyes, regeneration fueled by sucking blood through his fingers, and strength insofar as he can lift a road roller with ease - a frequent source of references in popular culture.

 As a vampire, he most frequently uses an exaggerated evaporated cooling form of freezing known simply as the Vaporative Freezing Technique (気化冷凍法, Kikareitōhō) that allows him to freeze his opponents while rendering direct attacks with Hamon useless.
 While powerful, it does not kill people instantly (seen at the end of Phantom Blood, a victim of the attack survives - although he died shortly after.)
 Another vampiric technique available to Dio is Space Ripper Stingy Eyes (Supēsu Ripā Sutingī Aizu) that allows him to shoot two pressurised fluid jets from his eyes.
 He can also graft body parts of different beings together, an ability he then used to take Jonathan Joestar's body as his own.

 Once he returns 100 years later with Jonathan's body, Dio developed his signature Stand, The World, after being struck by the Bow and Arrow.
 As a psychic manifestation of Dio, it has all of his aforementioned superhuman abilities and facilitates melee attacks, though its signature ability is to stop time.
 This time-stopping ability only lasts for a limited amount of time, though this limit can be extended through practice or drinking Joseph Joestar's blood.
 In addition, Dio gained access to a second Stand through the use of Jonathan's body; this unnamed Stand bears a resemblance to Joseph Joestar's Hermit Purple, and has the ability of divination.